Code-Institute-Submissions/Samsmassageden/README.md

 * The image used for the carousel was from - https://unsplash.com/
 * The information about the products was from - https://www.skintruth.co.uk/about/
 * The information on why to choose massage therapy was from - https://www.sfsm.edu/reasons-to-choose-massage-therapy
-* The html for the navbar and bookings forn are from the bootstrap website but then styled accordingly.
+* The html for the navbar and bookings forn are from the bootstrap website but then styled accordingly
+* price list table was templated from https://www.sitepoint.com/community/t/best-method-of-displaying-a-pricelist/74730/5

 ## acknowledgmemnts
 * Seun Owonikoko @seun_mentor